 To keep things focused, common queue patterns are omitted, including:

-- Visibility timeout tuning (visibilityTimeoutSeconds)
+- Visibility timeout configuration (visibilityTimeoutSeconds)

 These omissions are intentional: the goal is to illustrate how each queue feature is wired, not provide drop-in messaging modules.
 See the SQS Queue resource reference for all available configuration options.